Skip to the main content

 Alt Text

 Students play an integral role in the Berkman Klein Center’s mission to explore and understand cyberspace.
-There are a number of pathways for Harvard students interested in getting involved with the Center and its community of staff, fellows, and faculty.
+Here are a number of pathways for Harvard students interested in getting involved with the Center and its community of staff, fellows, and faculty.
 To get updates, plus additional information about the Center’s research and activities, we encourage you to:

-The below list includes examples of ways to get involved.
+The list below includes examples of ways to get involved:

-• Events.
-The Center hosts an extraordinary number of eventsincluding student-driven eventsthroughout the academic year, most of which are open to the public.
+• Events: The Center hosts an extraordinary number of events, including student-driven eventsthroughout the academic year, most of which are open to the public.
 This includes a lunch speaker series, in which the Center brings in speakers and fosters discussions on interesting and thorny questions about technology and society.
 Events are announced via the above-referenced email lists, and are listed on the Berkman Klein website, where livestreams are also available for select public events.

-• Research Assistant Opportunities.
-Staff researchers and Fellows at the Berkman Klein Center regularly work with student research assistants to support the Center’s docket of projects, and individual BKC faculty directors may also hire research assistants directly to support scholarship and other work.
+• Research Assistant Opportunities: Staff researchers and Fellows at the Berkman Klein Center regularly work with student research assistants to support the Center’s docket of projects, and individual BKC faculty directors may also hire research assistants directly to support scholarship and other work.
 Students should monitor the "Research Assistantships" page on the BKC website and the HLS “Administrative Updates” page.

-• BKC Programs.
-At the heart of the Berkman Klein Center are the individuals, institutions, and initiatives that bring people and ideas together.
+• BKC Programs: At the heart of the Berkman Klein Center are the individuals, institutions, and initiatives that bring people and ideas together.
 We host a number of institutional programs and network-building efforts that provide meaningful opportunities for students, faculty, practitioners, and members of the public to engage with us and with one another.
 Check out more of our student-facing programs:

-• Technology / Tools.
-Although coding or other technical skills are generally not prerequisites for participation in most of the Berkman Klein Center’s activities, the Center welcomes contributions to and involvement in its suite of free and open source software projects on the BKC GitHub repository.
+• Technology / Tools: Although coding or other technical skills are generally not prerequisites for participation in most of the Berkman Klein Center’s activities, the Center welcomes contributions to and involvement in its suite of free and open source software projects on the BKC GitHub repository.
 Students and others can also use a number of tools the Berkman Klein Center has built for educational purposes, discourse, research, and design.
-Examples of tools include H2O “OpenCasebook” platform; the Digital Literacy Resource Platform; Media Cloud; and TagTeam
+Examples of tools include H2O “OpenCasebook” platform; the Digital Literacy Resource Platform; Media Cloud; and TagTeam.

 Sign up for our Harvard Student Email List